LucidMach/Blog/src/content/blog/data-pre-processing.md

 </center>

-which even from a glance we can tell that the line better represents a model to predict such data
+which even from a glance we can tell that the line better fits the model, i.e there is lesser error to predict for unseen data

 now feature scaling is commonly done using 2 methods